ontio/cross-chain/btc/README.md

 The relay chain needs to verify the merkle proof of the BTC transaction in order ensure the validity of the transaction information provided by the relayer.
 That is why it maintains a corresponding block header.
 The BTC relayer continuously sends block header information to the relay chain, collecting incentives in the process.

 - **Initializing the relay chain:** The relay chain is initialized with a BTC block header.
-The height of this block is not fixed, but it has to be the first block of a difficulty adjustment cycle .
+The height of this block is not fixed, but it is generally the current block height when the relay chain is initialized.
 This block header is referred to as the **Genesis block header** of the relay chain.
 - **Block header transmission:** The relay chain contract provides an API to transmit the block header.
 The relayer uses the API to send the block headers after the **Genesis** height.
 - **Block header storage:** The smart contract on the relay chain implements a mechanism similar to that of the Bitcoin light client.
 It can store and verify block headers, maintain the current longest chain, and deal with forks and other abnormal circumstances.
 - **Cross chain transaction verification:** Transactions need to be verified before being transmitted to the target chain.
 Firstly, the relay chain contract confirms the 6 block policy.
 The block height is measured with respect to the relay chain block height.
 Next it confirms whether the transaction adheres to the protocol standard.
 Finally, it verifies the merkle proof by fetching the BTC transaction using block height and cross-checking whether the merkle roots of the BTC transaction and that of the transaction on the relay chain match.